Sections

 • Participation can lead to other opportunities, like invitations to give talks, join panels, and participate in workshops

 • Higher acceptance rates.
-To be clear, higher acceptance rate for special issues does not necessarily imply lower quality or relaxed standards, and could result from various factors (some of which I outline in the bullet points below).
+To be clear, a higher acceptance rate for special issues does not imply lower quality or relaxed standards, and could result from various factors (some of which I outline in the bullet points below).
 I believe that discrepancies between special issue and regular acceptance rates are a major equity issue & likely common among leading journals (we certainly have this problem at Post45), but I suspect that they typically result from bias and structural issues rather than active impropriety.
 Either way, we need to address the problem.

 • Journal editors might approach articles more generously or with positive expectations, viewing the articles as already having been vetted by guest editors